Aquascaping: Theory and Practice

 Beautiful aquascapes.
 How do they do it?
 What's is the secret?
-Do you tend to change your aquarium after seeing a gorgeous aquarium?
-But you do not know how?
 Read on and learn the basics so you can quickly get to work!

 The basics: theory and secrets

-First of all, it is important to have good & healthy plant growth.
+First of all, it is important to have good & healthy plant growth in your aquarium.
 This forms the basis to be able to play happily with plants, stones and wood.
 But first we must gain some insight into the basic rules and therefore unravel some mysteries that have to do with successful aquascaping!

 Secret 1: 0,618 or 1,618 line and unconscious control